Working with NetApp ONTAP often means jumping between clusters, SVMs, LIFs, and shares while keeping an eye on performance and troubleshooting access.

 cluster01::> volume show -vserver svm_data -volume vol_data03 -fields security-style

-Creating a new Volume and CIFS Share
+Creating a new Volume and hidden CIFS Share

 Share names ending with the $ character are hidden shares.